aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 This lab contains the following tasks:

 1. Create a lab environment in a different region
-2. Generate load on your DB cluster
-3. Create an Aurora Global cluster
+2. Create an Aurora global cluster

 This lab requires the following prerequisites: